Skip to main content

 An impurity that is structurally analogous to testosterone might also bind to the AR.
 Depending on its structure, it could act as a weak agonist, producing a suboptimal response, or as an antagonist, blocking the receptor and preventing the testosterone itself from binding.
 This competitive inhibition at the receptor site is a direct cause of therapeutic failure or the need for higher, potentially unsafe, dosages to achieve the desired effect.

-Furthermore, the is governed by sensitive feedback loops.
+Furthermore, the endocrine system is governed by sensitive feedback loops.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis, for example, is a self-regulating circuit.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 LH then stimulates the testes to produce testosterone.

 When external testosterone is introduced, the hypothalamus and pituitary sense the higher levels and reduce their output of GnRH and LH, a process called negative feedback.
 Certain impurities might interfere with this feedback mechanism.
 They could potentially disrupt the signaling at the hypothalamic or pituitary level, leading to an exaggerated or insufficient shutdown of endogenous production, complicating the management of the therapy and the eventual restoration of natural function post-treatment.